-Any organization would have a mixed bag of employees, the social guy, the technical geek, the managerial fellow, and many more.
+Any organization would have a mixed bag of employees, the social guy, the interview services, the technical geek, the managerial fellow, and many more.

 Is ever a thought given to the person who interviews, while scheduling an interview?

 Of course, their availability is considered; in most cases, the primary criteria are ONLY availability, the organization demands the interviewer to make themself available.
 The comfort level of the interviewer for conducting an interview services is never the question in the picture.